 The Bank will contribute $100 per month, up to a maximum of $10,000 toward your student loan.

 We are committed to fully complying in letter and in spirit with all Equal Opportunity Employment and Affirmative Action laws and regulations.
-All qualified applicants will receive consideration for employment and will not be discriminated against on the basis of race, color, religion, sex, including gender identity or expression, sexual orientation, national origin, citizenship, ancestry, age, marital status, genetic information, domestic or sexual violence victim status, disability, protected veteran status or any other status protected by federal, state or local law.
+All qualified applicants will receive consideration for employment and will not be discriminated against on the basis of race, color, religion, sex (including pregnancy, gender identity, or gender expression), sexual orientation, national origin, citizenship, ancestry, age, marital status, reproductive health decision, genetic information, domestic or sexual violence victim status, disability, protected veteran status or any other status protected by federal, state or local law.
 We also foster a drug-free work environment.